Are you an exempt or non-exempt Utah employee? (It would be good to check!)

 If the wage claim is over $10,000.00 (a lot of them are) then an individual also have to file in District Court to resolve the claim.
 Also, it is best to make a demand in writing for payment of wages prior as that may also add to additional damages you can claim.
 If you make a written demand for wages and file within 60 days, you can also get an additional 60 days of unpaid wages.
 You can also collect 2.5% of interest per day for any unpaid wages.

-Feel free to reach out to our employment firm if you have questions on whether or not you are an exempt employee or if you have relatives, friends or co-workers you may think may be misclassified.
+Reach out to our Utah employment law firm and attorney if you have questions on whether or not you are an exempt employee or if you have relatives, friends or co-workers you may think may be misclassified.